abrochard/walkman/README.md

 Load up the `walkman.el` file.

 ## Usage
-By default, after calling  `M-x walkman-mode`, these bindings will be added to org-mode:
+By default, after calling  `M-x walkman-setup`, these bindings will be added to org-mode:
 ```
 C-c C-RETURN   to execute the entry at point
 C-c C-'        for the walkman menu